-Learn about Stainless Steel Ball Valves
+Learn About Stainless Steel Ball Valves

 Ball valves enable stop/start flow control by rotating a spherical ball within the valve, which contains a port, or a channel, through which liquid can flow when rotated to align with the direction of flow.
-When the ball is rotated 90 degrees, the port is perpendicular to the direction of flow, and the fluid cannot pass through the valve.
+When the ball is rotated 90°, the port is perpendicular to the direction of flow, and the fluid cannot pass through the valve.
 In a flow control ball valve, stainless steel construction is advantageous because it is highly corrosion- and contaminant-resistant, requiring less cleaning and maintenance and often providing a longer service life.

-Economical 2-piece steel ball valves offer a highly corrosion resistant means of controlling on-off flow in a pipe line.
+Economical 2-piece steel ball valves offer a highly corrosion resistant means of controlling On/Off flow in a pipe line.
 Rotating the ball 90° with the lockable hand lever opens or closes the flow passage.
 Advantages of ball valves over other type valves may include: higher flows with less pressure drop, higher pressures, higher temperatures, straight through flow path and wider media compatibility.